Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Cluster string integrals and scattering equations in -variables

 \subsection{Cluster string integrals and their factorization}

-From the general form of cluster (open-) string integrals, all we need to do is to express the ``Koba-Nielsen" factor, the canonical forms and the integration domain in worldsheet-like variables; given the map from $u$-variables as discussed above, all of these can be obtained by translating those in $u$-variables.
-The Koba-Nielsen factor $\prod_{I} u_{I}^{X_{I}}$ takes the form \eq{ \prod_{I} u_{I}^{X_{I}} = \prod_{1\le j < i \le n+1} z_{i,j}^{-{c_{i, j}}} \prod_{1< j < i < n+1} w_{j,i}^{-c_{j,i}} \prod _{i=1}^{n+1} z_{i,+}\,^{-c_i} z_{i,-}\,^{-\widetilde c_{{i}}} \,.}
+From the general form of cluster (open-) string integrals, all we need to do is to express the ``Koba--Nielsen'' factor, the canonical forms and the integration domain in worldsheet-like variables; given the map from $u$-variables as discussed above, all of these can be obtained by translating those in $u$-variables.
+To keep the notation compact, we set $\alpha'=1$ in the following.
+The Koba--Nielsen factor for the $D_n$ type takes the form